NubeRoja/AsusWRTMerlinAddons/custom/Readme.md

 # Customize asus router
-* In this section the scripts available work without entware or optware installed, they only use firmware binaries
+* In this section the scripts available work without entware or optware installed, they only use firmware binaries and it's configurations files

 ## post-setup.sh